companyofwords/bun-is-good-init/README.md

 I want to see whether Bun.js and Elysia.js are as good and stand up as the old stuff...

+Here are the docs: http://localhost:8889/docs.

-## Or More specifically Elysia.js with Bun is really good isn't it?
+## Or More specifically Elysia.js with Bun.js is really good isn't it?

 Bun.js is the much-vaunted like-for-like Node.js alternative (seen also as a Swiss Army knife for developers with lots of extras - testing, managing packages and bundling obviously).
 Elysia is the most highly rated and proven fastest alternative to Express.